umic001/adacitra/README.md

 ADaCITra is a desktop application for post-training evaluation and real-time performance assessment of YOLO object-detection models.

-The application supports image, video, and camera inference, IoU-based ground-truth matching, synchronized visualization, confusion-matrix generation, AP/mAP reporting, instance-level CSV export, and cross-platform latency and throughput measurement.
+ADaCITra supports image-mode post-training evaluation through IoU-based ground-truth matching, synchronized visualization, confusion-matrix generation, AP/mAP reporting, and traceable instance-level prediction records.
+It also supports video and camera inference with real-time FPS visualization, together with cross-platform latency and throughput measurement.

 ## Case Study